techlee254/knight-bot/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/mruniquehacker/Knightbot-MD/blob/main/LICENSE) file for details.

 ---

+## 🙌 Contributions

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/mruniquehacker/Knightbot-MD/issues).

+---

+## 🌟 Show your support

+If you like this project, please give it a [⭐️ star on GitHub](https://github.com/mruniquehacker/Knightbot)!

 ## Credits